AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/faq.rst

 FAQs
 ====

-Adding frequently asked questions (FAQ) to a calculator is an opportunity for you to answer directly questions around the topic of your calculator.
+Adding frequently asked questions (FAQs) to a calculator is an opportunity for you to answer directly questions around the topic of your calculator.

-Questions and answers in this section are formatted in such a way as to make it easier for Google to extract and display them as **featured snippets** and **Google FAQs**.
+Questions and answers are formatted in such a way as to make it easier for Google to extract and display them as **featured snippets** and **Google FAQs**.

+This section of the handbook will focus on how to **technically define FAQs** for your text.
+To read about FAQs in general and how to write them, please checkout the :ref:`FAQ guide <faqGuide>` section of the handbook.

 FAQs (frequently asked questions) are defined using two buttons to the right of the section title; **Schema** and **FAQ**.

 The **Schema** button adds the section to the FAQ schema, but does not include it in the separate FAQ section.
-This is good when a section heading is naturally a question and you would like to include it with in the main text.
+This is good to use when a section heading is naturally a question and you would like to include it with in the main text.
 For example, answering a question that helps you introduce a topic.

-This section of the handbook will focus on how to technically use the FAQ section's buttons and options.
-To read about FAQs in general, checkout this section of the handbook: :ref:`FAQ Guide <faqGuide>`.

 .. _faqExample:
 .. figure:: img/faq-eg.png